 The Core Motivation tool is based on the Enneagram, a concept that has been traced to Babylonian or Middle Eastern Oral tradition (2500 BCE).
 The research on the Enneagram is slim, as there are several theories related to the concept.
-However, one of the biggest reasons it's been adopted by the coaching community is that it allows for growth and change, and doesn't shy away from the idea that some people consider themselves several different Enneagram types46.
-The key with using any personality tool is self-awareness, and the Enneagram provides a starting point for clients to assess the strengths and weaknesses of their personalities.
+However, one of the biggest reasons it's been adopted by the coaching community is that it allows for growth and change, and doesn't shy away from the idea that some folks are an integration of several different Enneagram types.39 The key here is self-awareness, and the Enneagram provides a starting point for clients to assess the strengths and weaknesses of their personalities.

 CTEDU adapted the Core Motivation tool from the Enneagram to raise a client's self-awareness and create insights and opportunities for coaching.
-The tool focuses on challenging situations to describe characteristics of personality.47
+The tool focuses on challenging situations to describe characteristics of personality.40

-It is an excellent tool to use in introductory interviews or when working with groups on leadership and communication.48 While it may be tempting for clients to identify the "right" style, this isn't nearly as important as the exploration that takes place while using the tool.
+It is an excellent tool to use in introductory interviews or when working with groups on leadership and communication.41 While it may be tempting for clients to identify the "right" style, this isn't nearly as important as the exploration that takes place while using the tool.
 The tool offers coaches an effective map for addressing a client's Being and core perspectives on life.